kaokien/kaokien/README.md

 ## 🚀 About Me

-🔭 I'm Kevin Adu-Poku, a Software Engineer aiming to speciaize in Front End Web Development.

-👨‍💻 I’m currently running through The Odin Project and focusing on improving my understanding of Node.js

 🗣 Outside the world of tech I enjoy pushing myself to develop new skills.
 My hobbies range from **public speaking**, **weight-lifting**, **reading**, and **boxing** to some fun ones like **hiking**.

 📚 I enjoy reading books on personal development and philosophy.
 My favorites include "Meditations" by Marcus Aurelius, a classic in Stoic philosophy, and "Mastery" by Robert Glover, a standout in personal development.